Likhithadommati/Student-Career-Placement-Portal-Website/prompt.md

 ________________________________________
 Data Processing Requirements
 Ensure:
-•	Form validation : Checks if user input is correct (like required fields filled, valid data entered).
+• Form validation is important because it checks if the user input is correct.
+For example it makes sure that all the required fields are filled and that the user has entered data.

-Used to prevent wrong or incomplete data from being saved.
+This helps to prevent incomplete data from being saved in the system.

-•	XSS prevention : Protects the website from malicious scripts injected by users.
+• XSS prevention is like a shield that protects the website from scripts that users might try to inject.

-Used to keep user data and website safe from attacks.
+This keeps the user data and the website safe from any kind of attacks.

-•	SQL injection protection: Prevents attackers from manipulating database queries using harmful input.Used to secure database and protect student data.
+• SQL injection protection is a must because it prevents attackers from manipulating the database queries using input.

+This is used to secure the database and protect the student data from any kind of harm.

-•	Email format validation : Checks if email is in correct format (example: name@gmail.com).
+• Email format validation is necessary because it checks if the email is in the format.

+For example it should be like name@gmail.com.

-Used to ensure only valid email addresses are accepted.
+This ensures that only valid email addresses are accepted by the system.

-•	Sanitized inputs : Removes or cleans harmful or unwanted characters from user input.
+• Sanitized inputs are important because they remove or clean unwanted characters, from the user input.

-Used to keep data safe and clean before storing in database.
+This helps to keep the system safe and secure from any kind of threats.
 Return structured responses for:
 •	Success messages
 •	Validation errors